skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Well, I don't have a group right now.
 Even if I did, I'm not sure I would try this again.
 It was too hard to prepare for the next game and log the last one.
-I certainly couldn't pull it off while putting out DM of the Rings.
+I certainly couldn't pull it off while putting out *DM of the Rings*.

 One solution might be to record all of the sessions and transcribe them once the game ends.
 Actually, that is probably the only way to do it.
-I could even edit out the useless stuff and turn it into one of those podcast thingies, which wouldn't have the DM notes but wouldn't require a lot of work, either.
+I could even edit out the useless stuff and turn it into one of those podcast thingies, which wouldn't have the dungeon master notes but wouldn't require a lot of work, either.

 In any case, next time I play I plan to take better care of the audio recordings.
 I can't believe I lost them.